 Chip-Off Digital Forensics

 The raw data of the solid state memory chips found in thumb drives, memory cards, mobile phones, tablets, and other smart devices can contain crucial information you won’t find anywhere else on the device.
-But they may not be acquirable through non-invasive forensic methods.
+But they may not be acquirable through non-invasive digital forensics methods – rather, the device must be opened up and the chip removed for data extraction, hence the word “chip-off.”
 This is especially true if the device has sustained severe physical damage.
-Removing the individual flash memory chips and acquiring them in a chip-off forensics procedure may be your only way to get a complete picture of the device’s use.
+Removing the individual flash memory chips and acquiring them in a chip-off forensics procedure may be your only way to get a complete picture of the device’s usage.

 Gillware offers chip-off forensics services for forensic investigators and others who may need this service.
-Chip-off forensics is an invasive forensic acquisition procedure.
-It requires specialized tools and experts to safely remove the chips, create forensic images of their contents, and properly realign their contents into coherent data.
-The flash media forensics experts at Gillware have the skills, experience, and tools needed to safely perform these chip-off forensic operations.
+Chip-off forensics is an invasive forensic acquisition technique.
+Chip-off computer forensics requires specialized tools and experts to safely remove the chips, create forensic images of their contents, and properly realign their contents into coherent data.
+The flash media and mobile device forensics experts at Gillware have the skills, experience, and tools needed to safely perform these chip-off forensic operations.

 Physical Forensic Acquisition